 How do you view that time in the service where the truths of God are being proclaimed through music and song?
 Do you see it as just the prelude to the service, something to be enjoyed “if you make it on time”?
 Do you purposely arrive late to avoid it?
 Or do you see it as a time when you really focus on God and worship Him?
 Do you allow the words of the songs to penetrate your heart?
 Do you “think about” and “meditate on” the words you’re singing?
 Or have you allowed it to become “vain repetition“?

 If you did a heart check, how would you describe your heart attitude this past week?
 In your relationships with others?
 How about before Sunday worship?
 How have you approached God privately?
-Do you worship God in spirit and in truth?
-Do you obey all the way, right away, with a happy heart?
+Do you know what it means to worship God in spirit and in truth?
+How’s your obedience?
+Do you “obey all the way, right away, with a happy heart?”

-In Chapter 15 we find David once again preparing to bring the Ark of the Covenant into Jerusalem, but this time he does it in a way that is honoring to God.
-Whether he spent time reading the scrolls or talking to the priests, he had learned the importance of following God’s instructions for moving it.
+If you remember, David’s first attempt to bring the stolen Ark of the Covenant back to Jerusalem hadn’t gone well (2 Sam.
+6.6-8; 1 Chron.
+13.1-10).
+But here in 1 Chronicles 15 we find David once again preparing to bring the Ark back.
+This time he does it in a way that is honoring to God (1 Chron.
+15.1-15).
+Whether he spent time reading the scrolls or talking to the priests, he had learned the importance of following God’s specific instructions for moving it.

 In Spirit and Truth